So, how secure is Tuskfish CMS?

 If you do find a security problem please contact me with the details so that I can fix it.

 3. More code means more errors.
 More errors means more vulnerabilities.
 This relationship holds true whether you are the best programmer in the world, or the worst.
-Realistically I don't have the time to forensically examine other project's code.
+Realistically I don't have the time or domain expertise to forensically examine other project's code.
 I also don't want to get caught up in a spiderweb of dependencies or trapped on a security update treadmill, trying to keep tens of libraries patched.

 Copyright, all rights reserved.